 The application for the Saturday 10 March Cars and Coffee event – Cars and Coffee Application 2018 You must be accepted or you cannot show your car.

 Lots of MOGSouth members and other enthusiasts come to Amelia Island / Fernandina Beach Florida for the festivities such as the Cars and Coffee at Amelia on Saturday and Concours on Sunday.
 Given this, it makes sense for us all together and raise a toast to something, perhaps car related.

-Rooms are tough to get (and tend to be pricey) over the weekend because of the Concours so plan early.
+Rooms are tough to get (and tend to be pricey) on Amelia Island, over the weekend because of the Concours so plan early.